dylanjm987/dylanjm987.github.io/about.md

 ## What can I expect?

 Well, I hope you expect nothing.
-I plan to share and discuss ideas, critique my own and others' ideas, and make an honest attempt to avoid being just another person on the internet.
+I plan to share and discuss ideas, critique my own and others' ideas, and make an honest attempt at expressing myself.

 ## Will it be worth my time?